yalmip/yalmip.github.io/_posts/tutorials/2016-09-17-sumofsquaresprogramming.md

   nav: "tutorials"
 ---

-> The robust optimization module is described in the paper (https://yalmip.github.io/reference/lofberg2009/)[Löfberg 2009] (which should be cited if you use this functionality).
+> The robust optimization module is described in the paper [Löfberg 2009](/reference/lofberg2009) (which should be cited if you use this functionality).

 YALMIP has a built-in module for sum-of-squares calculations.
 In its most basic formulation, a sum-of-squares (SOS) problem takes a polynomial \\(p(x)\\) and tries to find a real-valued polynomial vector function \\(h(x)\\) such that \\(p(x)=h^T(x)h(x)\\) (or equivalently \\(p(x)=v^T(x)Qv(x)\\) where \\(Q\\) is positive semidefinite and \\(v(x)\\) is a vector of monomials), hence proving non-negativity of the polynomial \\(p(x)\\).
 Read more about standard sum-of-squares decompositions in [Parrilo 2003].